ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

    poetry config virtualenvs.create false --local

-Using Poetry is popular because it:
+Using Poetry is popular because of these features:

-* Supports pinning dependency versions via a ``poetry.lock`` file that can be used for testing and CI
+* Supports pinning dependency versions using a ``poetry.lock`` file that can be used for testing and CI
 * Allows downstream packages to still consume a loose dependency specification
 * Integrates with `dependabot`_ to update the pinned version